puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

 ### Editing a Manifest

 This simplified exercise modifies a template from the Puppet Labs Apache module, specifically `'vhost.conf.erb`.
-You'll edit the template to include some simple variables that will be populated by facts (using PE's implementation of Facter) about your node.
+You'll edit the template to include some simple variables that will be populated by facts (using Puppet's implementation of Facter) about your node.

 1. **On the Puppet master,** navigate to the modules directory by running `cd /etc/puppetlabs/puppet/environments/production/modules`.
 2. Run `ls` to view the currently installed modules; note that `apache` is present.